luismmontilla/awesome-coral-research/README.md

 # Awesome coral research

 An [awesome list](https://github.com/sindresorhus/awesome) of resources that you can use in your coral research.
 Inspired by [Awesome network analysis](https://github.com/briatte/awesome-network-analysis).
-Feel free to add any category or resource with a pull request.
+Feel free to add any category and/or resource with a pull request.
+You can also email me your comments or suggestions.

 ![](header.png)